 - In Settings, scroll down to the Apps or Application Manager, and scroll down until you see Messenger.

-- Tap on this, and Clear data.
+- Tap on this, scroll down and find Storage.

 Now when you go back to tap on Messenger in your app drawer, you should see that it won't log you in automatically.
-That said, your profile name will be there, so you can just tap on it to start Messenger, without needing to sign in.

 What do you think of Facebook's decision to make Messenger a separate app?
 Does it annoy you that there's no log-out button?
 Let us know in the comments.